aejsmith/kboot/documentation/kboot-protocol.md

  * `l1`: Physical address of the first level translation table.
  * `mapping`: Virtual address of the 1MB temporary mapping region.

+### ARM64

+The arguments to the kernel are passed as per the AArch64 Procedure Call Standard.
+The machine state upon entry to the kernel is as follows:

+ * X0 contains the KBoot magic value.
+ * X1 contains the tag list pointer.
+ * X29 (FP) is 0.
+ * SP points to a valid stack mapped in the virtual address space set up by the boot loader.
+ * Current EL is EL2 if the `KBOOT_LOAD_ARM64_EL2` flag is set in the `KBOOT_ITAG_LOAD` image tag and the boot loader was executed in EL2, otherwise it is EL1.
+The current EL is referred to as ELx for the rest of this section.
+ * Both IRQs and FIQs are disabled.
+ * MMU is enabled (TTBR1_ELx is set to the level 0 translation table for the upper half of the address space).
+ * Instruction and data caches are enabled.

+Other machine state is not defined.

+All virtual memory mappings for the kernel are required to be in the upper half of the address space.
+This includes its virtual load address and the range specified by `virt_map_base` and `virt_map_size`.
+If the virtual mapping range is unspecified in the `KBOOT_ITAG_LOAD` tag, then it will be within the upper half.

+The MMU will be configured to use the 4KB translation granule size.
+The boot loader may make use of large (2MB) block mappings within a single virtual mapping when constructing the virtual address space, however separate mappings should not be mapped together on a single large block.

+To allow the kernel to manipulate the virtual address space, the level 0 translation table (TTL0) is recursively mapped.
+A 512GB (sized and aligned) region of the virtual address space is allocated, and the TTL0 entry for that range is set to point to itself.
+The same rules for allocation of this region as for IA32 apply here.

+The format of the `KBOOT_TAG_PAGETABLES` tag for ARM64 is as follows:

+    typedef struct kboot_tag_pagetables {
+        kboot_tag_t   header;

+        kboot_paddr_t ttl0;
+        kboot_vaddr_t mapping;
+    } kboot_tag_pagetables_t;

+Fields:

+ * `pml4`: Physical address of the TTL0.
+ * `mapping`: Virtual address of the recursive PML4 mapping.

 Kernel Information
 ------------------